niplav/site/life_advice.md

 13. The ability to form habits is powerful.
 	* Establishing low-value low-difficulty habits intentionally can train this
 		* Example: Eating a small bar of chocolate a day <!--TODO: find Romeo stevens talk where he talks about this-->
-14. Related: Trigger-Action plans.
+14. Trigger-Action plans.
 They're great.
 15. Only consume media you actually enjoy consuming, not the media you brag about consuming in front of others
 	* Seriously.
 If you don't enjoy the process, just don't do it.
 16. Instead of learning a language, learn a couple of poems.
 Most people